 In your song Working, you sing “I’ve got to give the black babies my heart and soul, show them a different world from what they know, teach them how to fly, and not just to get by.”
 What message would you like to spread

 For reasons we may never see justice for, countries all over the world have committed and are still committing genocide to my people.
 America would not exist as the most powerful country, the land of the free bull shit would not exist; My parents wouldn’t have been able to come here and succeed without what Black people endured and conquered.
 I can never be still or quiet about that.

 When I wrote those words I was working in schools in College Park and East Point.
 America specifically works diligently to make sure we don’t prosper or live to our full, healthy potential.
 I have to show the young Black children that this country isn’t not designed for us to succeed or even live but our blood runs differently than others.
 Our ancestors have done the unthinkable.
 So I don’t want us to just get by, I want us to live how we originally lived.
 Free.

 On your beautifully curated, food-for-thought Tumblr you write in one of your poems “We can both find peace of mind, I can teach you bout Selassie.”
 What would you like people to know about this Ethiopian regent?

-There is so much I want people to know about Ethiopia and Eritrea.
-I grew up admiring Haile Selassie, Menelik II, Emperess Taitu, and many more.
 I want people to see the resilience and discipline my people had.
 I feel like they conquered the impossible.
-I want to continue to my educate myself and people around me on the truth.
+I want to continue to educate myself and the people around me on the truth.
 I admired the ancient Ethiopian regimes for their mentality of keeping the Western Hemisphere out of Africa and preserving our culture.
-I want people to see Ethiopia and Eritrea for our intellect, our spirits, the trials we have overcame, and not just our physical features.
+I want people to see Ethiopia and Eritrea for our intellect, our spirits, the trials we have overcome, and not just our physical features.